 - Difficulty: Hard

-- Important Information: the track is closed for lambing from 1 October – 10 November each year.
+- Important Information: The track is closed for lambing from 1st October – 10th November each year

-Roys Peak Track is one of the most popular things to do in Wanaka thanks to the power of social media – the views from the top of Roy’s Peak are pretty much picture perfect!
-In fact, many consider it to be one of the best places to visit on the entire South Island and one of the most popular hikes in NZ.
+Roy’s Peak Track is one of my favorite trails of all time, and also one of the most popular things to do in Wanaka thanks to the power of social media!
+I mean, one look at the views from the top of Roy’s Peak, and you’ll see exactly what I mean.
+I’m not alone either – many consider it to be one of the best places to visit on the entire South Island.

 This 16-kilometer (10 miles) track has a 1,300-meter (4,265 feet) elevation gain and is considered hard.
 The trailhead is located just 6 kilometers (3.7 miles) from Wanaka township and starts from the Roy’s Peak parking lot on Mount Aspiring Road.

-Afterwards, its another 30 minute walk to the real summit which is often uncrowded due to the amount of people at the famous viewpoint.
+Afterwards, it’s another 30-minute walk to the real summit, which is often uncrowded due to the number of people at the famous viewpoint.
 I love having a bite to eat here as you are so high above Lake Wanaka.

-Be sure to bring plenty of water and snacks with you, as there’s no shop or cafe at the summit or on the way up.
-This is a day hike in Wanaka so, there are no overnight huts or camping on Roys Peak.
-If you are doing this hike during the winter in New Zealand, make sure to take crampons with you as it can get very icy.
+Be sure to bring plenty of water and snacks with you, as there’s no shop or café at the summit or on the way up.
+This is a day hike in Wanaka so, there are no overnight huts or camping on Roy’s Peak.
+If you are doing this hike during the winter, make sure to take crampons with you as it can get very icy.

 3. Diamond Lake and Rocky Mountain Track